 This is one of the most challenging user experience goals, especially for the designers who are just starting off.
 This is because such things as following the trends and crafting unique applications sound mutually exclusive to many people.
 However, it’s not quite so.

 Keeping track of the latest trends is important because it helps you grasp the big picture.
 What do users like/dislike?
 How do leading companies make user journeys hassle-free and pleasant?
 Exactly how high are the users’ expectations related to a specific kind of digital products?
 And what features should be included by default?

 At the same time, without uniqueness, your app will simply get lost among similar products.
 So the real professional skill you should strive to hone is the ability to filter best practices that might be applied to your product and use them in a unique way.

 Nowadays, the number of gadgets people use on a daily basis is not limited just to a laptop and smartphone.
 Smartwatches, TV sets, tablets, etc. are devices that can be connected to the Internet and, thus, we may use them to access our favorite applications.
 This is the reason why the UX design community became concerned about consistency.

 As users, we are creatures of a habit.
 Due to this, we expect that our experience with a particular digital product will be the same regardless of the device we chose at a specific moment.
 Hence, designers not only need to create a stunning UX design for web or mobile, but they also have to think about how to make it consistent and predictable across different platforms.

 #4 Compelling Texts

-It’s hard to argue that a text copy is an important mean of communication with a user.
-Such things as a tone a brand uses and the way the key messages are conveyed have a great impact on product usability.
+It’s hard to argue that a text copy is an important means of communication with a user.
+Such things as the tone a brand uses and the way the key messages are conveyed have a great impact on product usability.
 Low-quality texts create a lousy user experience.
-So as UX designer you have to do your best to make the words match the visual language.
+So as a UX designer you have to do your best to make the words match the visual language.